home-assistant/home-assistant.io/source/_components/knx.markdown

   required: false
   type: string
 rate_limit:
-  description: Defines the maximum number of telegrams to be sent to the bus per second.
+  description: Defines the maximum number of telegrams to be sent to the bus per second (range 1-100).
   required: false
   default: 20
-  type: integer range (1-100)
+  type: integer
 {% endconfiguration %}

 If the auto detection of the KNX/IP device does not work you can specify ip/port of the tunneling device: